 Couple goals are all about finding that special person who compliments you perfectly in life.
 However, studies show that those with eating disorders may have a harder time getting close to someone else.

 Research indicates that women with anorexia nervosa feel closest to their partner on an emotional and physical level when their spouse knew about the eating disorder.
 Since it can be difficult to openly discuss eating disorders with a partner, it can make the dating process more difficult than it already is.

-Being in a relationship is a wonderful, satisfying adventure.
+Dating and being in a relationship can be a wonderful, satisfying adventure.